venantius/ultra/README.md

 ### `:quiet-lint`?

-This is a bit of an odd flag, but by way of explanation: the Java utility functions intern `protocol?` and `interface?` functions in `clojure.core`, which then collide (and emit warnings for) functions of the same name that exist in `eastwood.util`.
-By default, Ultra suppresses those warnings while it `require`s that namespace.
+This is a bit of an odd flag, but by way of explanation: the Java utility functions intern, amongst others, `protocol?` and `interface?` functions in `clojure.core`, which then collide (and emit warnings for) functions of the same name that exist in `eastwood.util`.
+By default, Ultra suppresses those warnings while it `require`s the Eastwood ns.

 ### Color schemes